aleopardstail/Frazzled/README.md

 Episode 18:        NmraDcc library based AtTiny85 DCC function decoder - adapted circuit and using custom CV for LED brightness settings

+Episode 19:        AWOL - it will appear eventually

+Episode 20:        Introduction to Stepper Motors

 speed_test:        Code to run the speed profiling, assumes a linux system, edit "cred.h" with MQTT details

 LeopardStreetBoardD_V2    Code used to run one of the Leopard Street Board Controllers, shows interfacing to MQTT and a PCF8575. presented as an example only, this uses custom libraries that will be presented later for servo control